Osteopathy is a form of diagnosis and treatment that focuses on the link between the structure of the body and the way that it functions.

 Gemma particularly enjoys treating babies and children as well as mothers throughout pregnancy.
 The health and wellbeing of the mother thorughout her pregnancy can have a huge impact on labour itself and the early days when the baby arrives.
 Therefore ensuring new mothers enjoy a comfortable pregnancy and are educated on self care is a priority.

 Outside work Gemma has always been a keen horse rider owning horse since she was 10 and competing on the county showing circuit as a teenager.
-Now Gemma’s time is mostly spent with her young daughter who has also already developed a love for horses.
+Now Gemma’s time is mostly spent with her two young children.
 Gemma is also a partner at Hever Health Ltd

 Paul is a registered Osteopath of 27 years experience.
 He is particularly interested in health and wellbeing bringing together the physical, mental and internal functions of the body.